The University of Michigan welcomes and supports students without regard to their nationality or citizenship.

-The Office of Multi-Ethnic Student Affairs also supports all students during times of crisis and everyday life.
+The Office of Multi-Ethnic Student Affairs (MESA) also supports all students during times of crisis and everyday life.

 The Bias Response Team is committed to providing support and a safe space for students who are targets of bias.
 To report a bias incident, call 734-615-BIAS (2427).
 Alternatively, utilize the online form to report a Bias Incident.

 Counseling and Psychological Services (CAPS) is committed to providing multicultural and multidisciplinary expert therapeutic support.
 Clinical services include brief personal therapy for individuals and groups and crisis intervention.